GussailRaat/LLaMA-Adapter/README.md

          --output_dir ./checkpoint/
 ```

 Note: after running this code, if you are getting an error something like "[17:11:47.344548] OSError: AF_UNIX path too long" then go to this path (../anaconda3/envs/llama_adapter/lib/python3.10/multiprocessing/connection.py") according to your configuration.
-Please note that "/python3.10/" might vary according to your configuration to check properly.
-During error it will show the path "connection.py" and you can directly use that path.
+Please note that "/python3.10/" might vary according to your configuration, so check properly.
+By the way, during this error, it will show the path to "connection.py".
+You can directly copy that path.

 In connection.py file, find the following code (line number between 550-650)

-...bash
+...
             self._socket.bind(address)
             self._socket.listen(backlog)
             self._address = self._socket.getsockname()